Sulawesi Travel Guide: Indonesia’s Last Untamed Frontier for Serious Travelers

 then Wakatobi is about the ocean in its purest form.

-Located in the heart of the Coral Triangle, Wakatobi is widely considered one of the most biodiverse marine ecosystems on Earth.
+Located in the heart of the Coral Triangle, Wakatobi is widely considered one of the most biodiverse marine ecosystems on Earth, with more than 750 coral species, over 900 fish species, and exceptional water clarity.

 These are not exaggerated claims—they are scientific benchmarks.